 chevron-up

-Experian and Discover provide free access to your FICO score.
-Other websites, like Credit Karma, also display your score using data from one or more credit reporting agencies.
+You can request one free credit report per week from each of the three credit bureaus (Experian, Equifax and Transunion) through annualcreditscore.com; however, these won’t necessarily contain your score.
+Some credit cards may also give you access to your credit score, and websites like Credit Karma display your score using data from one or more credit reporting agencies as well.
 It's normal for credit scores to vary slightly, depending on the credit reporting agencies and the credit scoring models they use.
-Check the actual report to make sure everything is correct.